President of the Board of Trade

-The President of the Board of Trade is head of the Board of Trade.
-This is a committee of the Privy Council of the United Kingdom, first established as a temporary committee of inquiry in the 17th century, that evolved gradually into a government department with a diverse range of functions.
-The current holder of the post is Kemi Badenoch, who is concurrently the Secretary of State for Business and Trade.
+The president of the Board of Trade is head of the Board of Trade.
+A committee of the Privy Council of the United Kingdom, it was first established as a temporary committee of inquiry in the 17th century that evolved gradually into a government department with diverse functions.
+The current holder of the post is Peter Kyle, who is concurrently the secretary of state for business and trade.

 History

 The idea of a Board of Trade was first translated into action by Oliver Cromwell in 1655 when he appointed his son Richard Cromwell to head a body of Lords of the Privy Council, judges and merchants to consider measures to promote trade.
-Charles II established a Council of Trade on 7 November 1660 followed by a Council of Foreign Plantations on 1 December that year.
+Charles II established a Council of Trade on 7 November 1660, followed by a Council of Foreign Plantations on 1 December that year.
 The two were united on 16 September 1672 as the Board of Trade and Plantations.

-After the Board was re-established in 1696, there were 15 (and later 16) members of the Board – the 7 (later 8) great officers of state, and 8 unofficial members, who did the majority of the work.
-The senior unofficial member of the board was the president of the board, commonly known as the first lord of trade.
+After the Board was re-established in 1696, there were 15 (and later 16) members of the Board – the 7 (later 8) great officers of state, and eight unofficial members, who did the majority of the work.
+The senior unofficial board member was the board president, commonly known as the first lord of trade.
 The board was abolished on 11 July 1782, but a Committee of the Privy Council was established on 5 March 1784 for the same purposes.
-On 23 August 1786 a new committee was set up, more strongly focused on commercial functions than the previous boards of trade.
-At first the president of the Board of Trade only occasionally sat in the Cabinet, but from the early 19th century it was usually a cabinet-level position.
+On 23 August 1786, a new committee was set up, more strongly focused on commercial functions than the previous boards of trade.
+At first, the president of the Board of Trade only occasionally sat in the Cabinet.
+Still, from the early 19th century, it was usually a cabinet-level position.

-In 2020, there was an unusual appointment of a deputy president to assist the president, but the holder remained only an adviser to the Board.
+In 2020, there was an unusual appointment of a deputy president to assist the president.
+Still, the holder remained only an adviser to the board.
 This appears to have been a one-off appointment, and this role no longer exists.
 However, the president was previously assisted by the vice president.